 The Group's fixed maturity securities include quoted and unquoted investments that are classified as either AFS or at FVTPL and are carried at fair value.
 The classification of the Group's financial assets is determined at the time of initial purchase and depends on the nature of the investment.
 A financial asset is classified at FVTPL if it is managed and evaluated on a fair value basis or if acquired principally for the purpose of selling in the short term, or if it forms part of a portfolio of financial assets in which there is evidence of short-term profit taking.
 Equity securities classified as AFS are those that are neither classified as held for trading nor designated at FVTPL.
-Fixed maturity securities classified as AFS are those that are intended to be held for an indefinite period.
+Fixed maturity securities classified as AFS are those that are intended to be held for an indefinite period, however, these securities are also managed on a fair value basis.
 The composition, duration and allocation of these investments are reviewed by management on a regular basis in order to respond to needs for liquidity, changes in interest rates and other market conditions.